magic-research/InstaDrag/README.md

 This is a research project, NOT a commercial product.
 Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and utilize it in a responsible manner.
 The developers do NOT assume any responsibility for potential misuse by users.

 ## TODO
-<input type="checkbox" disabled /> Release inference code and model.
+- [ ] Release inference code and model.
 We are now going through the open source procedure in the company.
 We will release the code and model after the procedure is completed.
-<input type="checkbox" disabled /> Integrate with SDXL.
+- [ ] Integrate with SDXL.